 Some of its features include: interactive coaches, playlists, communities, achievements and badges, Facebook and Twitter integration and outdoors and treadmill functions.

 The app also integrates with other GPS apps like Nike+ and Apple Health for calorie calculation.

 10k Trainer by C25K running app

-This 10k trainer app from Zen Labs gets you running a 10k in 14 weeks, so it is great if you want more time to reach your goal.
+This 10k trainer app from Zen Labs gets you running from Couch to 10k in 14 weeks, so it is great if you want more time to reach your goal.

 It’s one of the best 5k to 10k running apps if you’re looking for a plan that is flexible and not too daunting as a beginner runner.

 10k trainer gets you running three times each week, which I think is manageable if you have never run a 10k before.

 The app allows you to track your runs and it also integrates with the Apple Health app and social media platforms like Facebook, Twitter and Instagram.

 Zen Labs have also developed a range of other running apps, including Couch to 5k, half marathon and marathon training programmes.